lnjustin/Rachio-Community/README.md

 ![Rain Sensor Skip](https://raw.githubusercontent.com/lnjustin/Rachio-Community/master/Images/rain%20sensor%20skip.JPG) Rain Sensor skip
 (Tentative skip if rain sensor remains triggered)

+**Dashboard Output Format**
-The Dashboard outputs an SVG image to a local endpoint as well as a cloud endpoint, so you can display the dashboard on any image tile of any dashboard, e.g., Sharptools dashboard, Smartly, etc. The dashboard is highly configurable with regard to:
+The Dashboard outputs an SVG image to a local endpoint as well as a cloud endpoint, so you can embed the resulting image into any image tile of any dashboard, e.g., Sharptools dashboard, Smartly, etc. Note that you would want to embed the image into a dashboard image tile with a dark background if you select a white color scheme, and embed the image into a dashboard image tile with a light background if you select a black color scheme.

+**Dashboard Configuration**
+The dashboard is highly configurable with regard to:
 * Number of days on dashboard
 * Hide/Show precipitation percentage, precipitation amount, high/low temp
 * Select from predefined color schemes or customize every color